telerik/maui-docs/controls/pdfviewer/styling.md

 slug: pdfviewer-styling
 ---

-# Styling
+# .NET MAUI PdfViewer Toolbar Styling

 PdfViewer for .NET MAUI provudes a flexible styling API for ites toolbar.

-In general the PdfViewerToolbar is based on the [RadToolbar]({%% slug toolbar-overview}) control.
+In general the PdfViewerToolbar is based on the [RadToolbar]({%slug toolbar-overview}) control.
 All toolbar items in the PdfViewer inherit from `ButtonToolbarItem`.

 All styling properties available for the `ButtonToolbarItem` are applicable for the pdf toolbar items.
 For more details review the [ButtonToolbar Styling]({%slug toolbar-items-button%}) article.